 Notes

-1 This is a compilation of the Jurisdiction of Courts (Cross-vesting) Act 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 24 July 2009 of the Jurisdiction of Courts (Cross-vesting) Act 1987 and includes the amendments made by the other written laws referred to in the following table 2.
 The table also contains information about any reprint.

 Compilation table